GovTechSG/techpass-user-docs/docs/support/account.md

 </details><br>

-<details data-is-size="medium"><summary>My TechPass account is active but my SEED onboarding email invitation has expired.
+<details><summary>My TechPass account is active but my SEED onboarding email invitation has expired.
 How do I get another SEED onboarding email invitation?</summary>

 Your SEED onboarding email invitation is valid only for 30 days.